CoFH/cofh.github.io/docs/glacial-precipitator/index.md

 ---------

-A placed glacial precipitator can be instantly picked up by dismantling it with a [crescent hammer](/docs/crescent-hammer/).
+A placed glacial precipitator can be instantly picked up by dismantling it with a [wrench](/docs/wrenches/).
 Its configuration is preserved in the item.
 It can also be mined using a [pickaxe](https://minecraft.gamepedia.com/Pickaxe), though this can be much slower.

 ### Crafting
 {% include recipe-table.html type='crafting' recipes=page.recipes.crafting no-result=true %}